 Testing and adjusting the pH in your shrimp aquarium is a vital part of shrimp keeping.
 To ensure your Red Cherry Shrimps thrive, you need to regularly monitor the water conditions, including the pH, and make adjustments as necessary.

 Testing the pH in your aquarium is relatively straightforward with the help of a reliable pH test kit, readily available at most pet stores or online.
-There are several types of kits available, including liquid test kits and test stripsOpens in a new tab..
-While test stripsOpens in a new tab. are convenient, liquid test kits are often considered more accurate.
+There are several types of kits available, including liquid test kits and test strips.
+While test strips are convenient, liquid test kits are often considered more accurate.

 To test the pH, follow the instructions on your chosen test kit.
 Typically, this involves filling a test tube with a sample of your aquarium water, adding a few drops of a test solution, and then comparing the resulting color with a color chart to determine the pH level.